Visit Haute-Savoie in 7 days

 La Chapelle d’Abondance: nature, traditions, and alpine cheeses

-Easy stroll from La Chapelle d’Abondance
+Easy hike from La Chapelle d’Abondance

 • Level: easy, suitable for all (walkers, families, people with strollers).